Attacks on Jabalia refugee camp (2023–present): 17 April

 At least six people when an Israeli airstrike targeted a UN-run school that was sheltering displace Palestinians in the camp.

 May strikes

 12 May

 On that day, at least 16 Palestinians, including five children were killed in an Israeli airstrike when Israeli forces targeted the Fatima Bint Assad School in the camp.

 14 May

 At least 50 people were killed by Israeli attacks in Jabalia, including in the Jabalia camp.

 15 May

 According to Wafa, at least 15 Palestinian civilians, including 11 children and a woman, were killed when Israeli forces targeted a prayer hall and a medical clinic in the camp.

 30 May

 Two Palestinians were killed in an Israeli airstrike.

 June strikes

 2 June

 An Israeli airstrike targeted a residential building in the refugee camp, killing 14 people, including five women and seven children.

 12 June

 Wafa reported that two Palestinians were killed by Israeli shelling in the Bir al-Na'ja, west of the refugee camp.

+2026 strikes

+15 February

+Several tents in the camp were targeted by Israeli forces, killing at least five Palestinians, despite the ceasefire.

+3 May

+A Palestinian man was killed by Israeli forces in the al-Hoja Street area of the camp.

+14 July

+A police station in the camp was attacked by an Israeli drone, killing at least eight Palestinians, including six police officers.
+Gaza's Interior Ministry condemned the attack as a "horrific massacre against officers and members of the police force".